Andrew G. Shead: Works

 Shead's most important "contribution to biblical theology" are insights into the book of Jeremiah, ("diachronic interest in the reconstruction of the compositional stages of the Book of Jeremian in both its Masoretic (MT) and Septuagint (LXX) forms") referred as "a valuable contribution to the continuation of the debate".
-According to Dines "the nub of the question is whether the LXX reflects a Hebrew text 'earlier' and 'better' than that enshridend in the MT, and "Shead has provided a wealth of material and argumentation for further debate.
+According to Dines "the nub of the question is whether the LXX reflects a Hebrew text 'earlier' and 'better' than that enshrined in the MT, and "Shead has provided a wealth of material and argumentation for further debate.
 Nobody working on the history of Jeremiah, or on the character of LXX Jeremiah, should ignore his finding, or the path by which he has so patiently crawled towards them".
 Sweeney claim that "although the details of S.'s somewhat harmonistic argumentation may be challenged at various point, he succeeds in demonstrating the complexity of text-critical work in Jeremiah.
 Williamson affirm that the Shead's study is "careful and detailed research that obviously lies behind this presentation means that it will rapidly establish itself as a major contribution to a topic which has dominated Jeremiah studies for at least thirty years and which was prominent for many decades even before that".